2026 FIFA World Cup: Expansion

-Previous expansion formats
+Other expansion formats explored

-The expansion to 48 teams had already been approved on January 10, 2017, when it was decided that the tournament would include 16 groups of 3 teams, and 80 matches in total, with the top two teams of each group progressing to a round of 32.
-Under this later-superseded format, the maximum number of games per team would have remained at seven, but each team would have played one fewer group match than before.
-The tournament still would have been completed within 32 days.
-The later-superseded format was chosen over three other proposals, ranging from 40 to 48 teams, from 76 to 88 matches, and from one to four minimum matches per team.
+After the expansion to 48 teams was approved on January 10, 2017, it was initially decided that the tournament would include 16 groups of 3 teams, with the top two teams of each group progressing to a round of 32.
+This format would have included 80 matches in total, with the maximum number of matches per team remaining at seven, although each team would have played one fewer group match than in the 2022 tournament.
+The tournament would still have been completed within 32 days.
+This format was chosen over three alternatives involving 40 to 48 teams, 76 to 88 matches, and a minimum of 1 to 4 matches per team.
+(Note: Attributed to multiple references:)

-Critics of the later-superseded format argued that the use of three-team groups with two teams progressing significantly increased the risk of collusion between teams.
-This prompted FIFA to suggest that penalty shoot-outs may be used to prevent draws in the group stage, although even then some risk of collusion would remain, and a possibility would emerge of teams deliberately losing shootouts to eliminate a rival.
-To address these concerns, FIFA continued considering alternative formats – a process that ended with the 2023 announcement that the format would be 12 groups of 4 teams.
+Critics of this format argued that the use of three-team groups with two teams progressing significantly increased the risk of collusion between teams.
+This prompted FIFA to suggest that penalty shootouts could be used to prevent draws in the group stage, although even then some risk of collusion would remain, as it was possible for the two teams playing the last group match to engineer a circle of death result that would allow both of them to qualify.
+The tournament format was finalized in 2023, with an announcement that there would be 12 groups of 4 teams.

+New rules

+The 2026 FIFA World Cup introduced several rule changes, primarily designed to reduce time-wasting.
+The new rules included: